richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 the influence with which computation and the computationally minded will shape our built environment is without question.[1-2]

+It may appear that the complexity of the world around us is increasing in the human ability to interact and control our surrounding everyday objects.
+In reality, we are seeing an increasing translation from mechanical to digital (coded) language within our daily lives.[1-2]

 ### 复杂系统（complex system）

 ### 算法（algorithm）